marcoverl/CVUserGuide/source/ManagingStorage.rst

 .. image:: ./images/upload_container_file.png
    :align: center

-Using the dashboard, you can then retrieve objects (files) previously uploaded to a container.
+Using the dashboard, you can then retrieve the objects (files) previously uploaded to a container.

 ..
 WARNING ::
-    Please note that containers (and their objects) are owned by the project, and not by the individual you created them.
+    Please note that containers (and their objects) are owned by the project, and not by the individual who created them.
     This means that, if you create a container and upload some files on this container, the other members of the project can see these files and possibly also delete them.